chrispouliot/bubbles/README.md

 The app implements the same [rustpush](https://github.com/OpenBubbles/rustpush) for the backend as the original OpenBubbles Flutter app and uses the same Hosted Relay or Mac Hardware Token authentication.

+Implements KDE Status Notifier for tray icon support and background app running without a window (On Gnome, use the Kstatus Notifier / App Indicator extension) including red dot icon for new messages.

 ## Develop

 The dev environment is a Nix flake devshell, wired for `direnv`: